liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 Documents and Media, Blogs, Message Boards, Wiki, Calendar, etc. Also, it is completely integrated with the platform.
 For example, if you search for entities in the search bar, entities in the Recycle Bin are not displayed.
-The Recycle Bin's integration with Liferay's platform saves a substantial amount of headaches and custom coding.
-This framework is available for quick implementation so you can worry about other, more important things for your portal.
+The Recycle Bin's integration with Liferay's platform saves a substantial amount of custom coding, making it easier to configure and implement.

 In this section, we'll discuss how to implement the Recycle Bin framework for a Liferay application.
 There are five components of the Recycle Bin framework that can be fully implemented into your app.
-While discussing the five componenets, we'll refer to code snippets taken from Liferay's [Jukebox Portlet](https://github.com/liferay-labs/jukebox-portlet).
+While discussing the five components, we'll refer to code snippets taken from Liferay's [Jukebox Portlet](https://github.com/liferay-labs/jukebox-portlet).
 Here are the components of the Recycle Bin framework: